Kingdom of Bavaria: Foundation and expansion under Maximilian I

 The 1805 Peace of Pressburg allowed Maximilian to raise Bavaria to the status of a kingdom.
-Accordingly, Maximilian proclaimed himself king on 1 January 1806.
-The King still served as an elector until Bavaria seceded from the Holy Roman Empire on 1 August 1806.
+Accordingly, Maximilian proclaimed himself king on 1 January 1806 as Maximilian I. The king still served as an elector until Bavaria seceded from the Holy Roman Empire on 1 August 1806, joining the Confederation of the Rhine.
 The Duchy of Berg was ceded to Napoleon only in 1806.
 The new kingdom faced challenges from the outset of its creation, relying on the support of Napoleonic France.
-The kingdom faced war with Austria in 1808 and from 1810 to 1814, lost territory to Württemberg, Italy, and then Austria.
-In 1808, all relics of serfdom were abolished, which had left the old empire.
+The kingdom was forced to give Napoleon conscripts for the Peninsular War, faced war with Austria in 1809 and from 1810 to 1814 lost territory to Württemberg and Italy.
+In 1808, all relics of serfdom were abolished.
 In the same year, Maximilian promulgated Bavaria's first written constitution.
 Over the next five years, it was amended numerous times in accordance with Paris' wishes.

 During the French invasion of Russia in 1812 about 30,000 Bavarian soldiers were killed in action.
 With the Treaty of Ried of 8 October 1813 Bavaria left the Confederation of the Rhine and agreed to join the Sixth Coalition against Napoleon in exchange for a guarantee of her continued sovereign and independent status.
 On 14 October, Bavaria made a formal declaration of war against Napoleonic France.
-The treaty was passionately backed by the Crown Prince Ludwig and by Marshal von Wrede.
-With the Battle of Leipzig in October 1813 ended the German Campaign with the Coalition nations as the victors, in a complete failure for the French, although they achieved a minor victory when an army of Kingdom of Bavaria attempted to block the retreat of the French Grande Armée at Hanau.
+The treaty was passionately backed by Crown Prince Ludwig and by Marshal Karl Philipp von Wrede.
+With the Battle of Leipzig in October 1813 ended the German Campaign with the Coalition nations as the victors, in a complete failure for the French, although they achieved a minor victory when a Bavarian army attempted to block the retreat of the French Grande Armée at Hanau.

-With the defeat of Napoleon's France in 1814, Bavaria was compensated for some of its losses, and received new territories such as the Grand Duchy of Würzburg, the Archbishopric of Mainz (Aschaffenburg) and parts of the Grand Duchy of Hesse.
-Finally, in 1816, the Rhenish Palatinate was taken from France in exchange for most of Salzburg which was then ceded to Austria (Treaty of Munich).
+With the defeat of Napoleon's France in 1814, Bavaria lost the territories it had gained from Austria, but was compensated for some of its losses, receiving new territories such as the Grand Duchy of Würzburg, the Grand Duchy of Frankfurt and parts of the Grand Duchy of Hesse.
+Finally, the Rhenish Palatinate was given to Bavaria by the Treaty of Munich.
 It was the second largest and second most powerful state south of the Main, behind only Austria.
 In Germany as a whole, it ranked third behind Prussia and Austria.

 Between 1799 and 1817, the leading minister Count Montgelas followed a strict policy of modernisation and laid the foundations of administrative structures that survived even the monarchy and are (in their core) valid until today.
-On 1 February 1817, Montgelas had been dismissed and Bavaria had entered on a new era of constitutional reform.
+On 1 February 1817, Montgelas was dismissed and Bavaria entered a new era of constitutional reform.